Sylvia Rivera: Legacy

 As an active member of the Metropolitan Community Church of New York, Rivera ministered through the Church's food pantry, which provides food to hungry people.
 As well, recalling her life as a child on the streets, she remained a passionate advocate for queer youth.
 MCC New York has a food pantry called the Sylvia Rivera Food Pantry, and its queer youth shelter is called Sylvia's Place, both in her honor.

 Season 1, episode 1 and Season 3, episode 1 of the podcast Making Gay History are about her.

 Named in her honor (and established in 2002), the Sylvia Rivera Law Project is dedicated "to guarantee that all people are free to self-determine gender identity and expression, regardless of income or race, and without facing harassment, discrimination or violence".
+Founded by attorney and activist Dean Spade in 2002, SRLP, seeks to guarantee that all people are free to self-determine gender identity and expression, regardless of income or race, and without facing harassment, discrimination or violence.
+Although Rivera was not personally tied with SRLP, the organizations values are closely aligned and embodies her lifelong commitment to ensuring that transgender, gender non-conforming, and intersex people, specifically those pertaining to communities of color who are at the face of poverty, housing insecurity, and the criminal justice system have free access to legal resources and advocacy while trying to combat systematic oppression.

 In 2002, actor/comedian Jade Esteban Estrada portrayed Rivera in the well-received solo musical ICONS: The Lesbian and Gay History of the World, Vol. 1 (directed by Aliza Washabaugh-Durand and produced by Aliza Washabaugh-Durand and Christopher Durand) winning Rivera renewed national attention.

 In 2005, the corner of Christopher and Hudson streets was renamed "Sylvia Rivera Way" in her honor.
 This intersection is in Greenwich Village, the neighborhood in New York City where Rivera started organizing, and is only two blocks from the Stonewall Inn.

 In January 2007, a new musical based upon Rivera's life, Sylvia So Far, premiered in New York at La Mama in a production starring Bianca Leigh as Rivera and Peter Proctor as Marsha P. Johnson.
 The composer and lyricist is Timothy Mathis (Wallflowers, Our Story Too, The Conjuring), a friend of Rivera's in real life.
 The show moved off-Broadway in the winter of 2007/2008.